New Address for Mailed Payments

-On September 9, 2016, the Georgia Environmental Protection Division declared a Level 1 drought response for 53 Georgia counties, including Gwinnett.
-In response to this declaration, Gwinnett County Department of Water Resources would like to remind residents of current watering restrictions, as well as other ways to conserve water.
+On March 8, 2018, the Georgia Environmental Protection Division lifted the Drought Response Level 1 for Gwinnett and 11 other counties.
+This means that the entire state is following the non-drought outdoor water use schedule.
+Gwinnett County Department of Water Resources would like to remind residents of the non-drought watering schedule, as well as other ways to conserve water.

 Gwinnett County Department of Water Resources encourages water conservation year round and provides information on our website to help residents conserve water.
 Click here to visit our Conservation Page.